La Nantillaise is located in front of Bouillante bay, on 'Basse Terre' island, in Guadeloupe.

 The villages of Malendure and Pigeon are part of it.

 Its name ('Boilling' in english) comes from its two hot springs which testify to the volcanic activity of the island.
-Moreover, a geothermal plant was installed there in 1969, the only one in Guadeloupe.
+Moreover, a geothermal plant was installed there in 1969, the only one in the Caribbean area.

 Around the islets of Pigeon, abundance and quality of the aquatic fauna and flora, make the underwater of this area a well known place to discover the aquatic world.